humanlyhuman/torzu/README.md

 Most of the development happens on [Dark Git](http://y2nlvhmmk5jnsvechppxnbyzmmv3vbl7dvzn6ltwcdbpgxixp3clkgqd.onion/).
 It's also where [our central repository](http://y2nlvhmmk5jnsvechppxnbyzmmv3vbl7dvzn6ltwcdbpgxixp3clkgqd.onion/torzu-emu/torzu) is hosted.

-Currently, development is limited to external commits as I'm working on implementing a faster recompiler!
+Currently, development is somewhat limited to external commits as I'm working on improvements in dynarmic!
 This will increase emulation speed in CPU-bound scenarios.

 If you want to contribute, please take a look at the [Contributor's Guide](http://y2nlvhmmk5jnsvechppxnbyzmmv3vbl7dvzn6ltwcdbpgxixp3clkgqd.onion/torzu-emu/torzu/wiki/Contributing) and [Developer Information](http://y2nlvhmmk5jnsvechppxnbyzmmv3vbl7dvzn6ltwcdbpgxixp3clkgqd.onion/torzu-emu/torzu/wiki/Developer-Information).